sbci-brain/SBCI_Pipeline/HCP_example/README.md

     # CHANGE LOCATION TO FREESURFER WITH PERSONAL LICENSE
     fsdir=/software/freesurfer/6.0.0/freesurfer/

-Make the appropriate changes to
+Make the appropriate changes to:

 1. Point to your .bashrc file that sets up your Python environment with Scilpy installed and anything else required.
 A sample .bashrc file can be found in the root directory of this repository.